 Together with his team, Bevacqua completed numerous key rights agreements.
-Most recently, in November 2021, NBCUniversal and the Premier League agreed to a six-year extension to serve as the exclusive U.S home of the Premier League.
-In March 2021, NBCUniversal and the NFL agreed to an 11-year extension and expansion for NBC Sports to continue as the home of Sunday Night Football, primetime television’s No. 1 show for an unprecedented 10 consecutive years.
+Most recently, in August 2022, NBCUniversal and the Big Ten Conference reached a 7-year agreement for NBC and Peacock to become the exclusive home of Big Ten Saturday Night football, beginning in 2023.
+The new agreement also includes eight additional Big Ten Football games each season, exclusively on Peacock, as well as dozens of men’s and women’s basketball games, Olympic sports, golf and more.
+In March 2021, NBCUniversal and the NFL agreed to an 11-year extension and expansion for NBC Sports to continue as the home of Sunday Night Football, primetime television’s No. 1 show for an unprecedented 11 consecutive years.
+The deal also includes live coverage of every game by Peacock and Telemundo Deportes for the first time.
 In addition, NBCUniversal re-acquired the complete U.S. media rights for all United States Golf Association championships, including the U.S. Open and U.S. Women’s Open, through 2026; agreed to a nine-year extension of the company’s PGA TOUR rights; secured a new Sunday night NFL Wild Card playoff game, which was presented live across NBC, Telemundo, and Peacock in January 2021; and established NBCUniversal’s multi-year partnership with PointsBet, making PointsBet the official sports betting partner of NBC Sports.

-Bevacqua joined NBCUniversal in September 2018 as President, NBC Sports Group, overseeing programming, marketing, digital, the NBC Sports Regional Networks, and all Golf businesses.
+Bevacqua joined NBCUniversal in September 2018 as President, NBC Sports, overseeing programming, marketing, digital, the NBC Sports Regional Networks, and all Golf businesses.
 In February 2019, Bevacqua assumed oversight of the entire sports division.

 Previously, Bevacqua served as CEO of the PGA of America from 2012-2018.
 In this role, Bevacqua guided the business and overall strategy of one of the world’s largest sports organizations, serving the Association’s nearly 29,000 PGA Professionals.